Student-centric advice and objective recommendations

 One of the major problems of education today is that you can have a room of twenty students with twenty different learning styles who are all being taught in the same way.
 Do you like to pace out your learning, maybe read for 30 minutes each night?
 Or do you prefer to cram the week before?
 Do you like to read through a textbook and skip all the exercises?
 Selectively do just some of the exercises?
 Watch instructive YouTube videos?
 As long as you can cover all of the material in time, these questions are yours to answer!

 I get it.
 As a high school student, you’re pretty busy.
-School, sports, clubs, sleep and a social life all take their toll on the 24 hours your allotted each day.
+School, sports, clubs, sleep and a social life all take their toll on the 24 hours you are allotted each day.
 Despite how it may immediately seem, self-studying for an AP exam is an innovative way to save time during the day.
 Yes, you’ll need to devote a half hour to an hour each day to going over the material.
-For me, this is infinitely better than both going to class for however many minutes during the day and then completing however many minutes of homework each night.
+For me, this is infinitely better than both going to class during the day and then completing homework each night.
 And, at least at my school, 60 minutes of class could be covered in 30 minutes of focused reading.
 Also, this enables you to go a bit easier on yourself at school.
 Since you’ll be taking the “hard class” on your own, try exploring some subjects that you normally wouldn’t in school.

 Despite the fact that you won’t be subject to countless homework assignments and a year’s worth of class, self-studying (and passing!) an AP exam is perceived as fairly impressive.
 Crazy, right?
 Self-studying shows that you have the initiative to arrange the test with your school and think outside the box, as well as demonstrating the maturity and self-discipline necessary to teach yourself a college-level course.
 That being said, you won’t get the weighted GPA boost of taking an AP course, if your school weights GPAs.
 Additionally, it won’t add to the rigor of your overall curriculum on your high school transcript when colleges review it.